Index

 Boring translation: Welcome!

-Original meaning: I welcome you as my own
+Original meaning: I welcome you as my own 'ahl' (family) and wish for

 things to be 'sahl' (easy) upon you.